beingzoe/wpplugin-additional-image-sizes-zui/README.txt

 3. Message output letting us know the progress of creating new sizes
 4. Using the new image size in the post media uploader

+== Roadmap for future releases ==

+* Add the ability to delete the actual images created by the site/blog owner
+* Add a link (or maybe the actual generate images button/form) to the Settings > Media page ** Only show if they edit the boxes after the form is submitted
+* Text domain

 == Frequently Asked Questions ==

 None yet!